openkfw/TruBudget/doc/adr/0006-multi-node-setup.md

 #### Trusted vs. managed access

-In the TruBudget network, there are two types of organizational access to the network: _admin_ and _basic_.
+In the EEPPortal network, there are two types of organizational access to the network: _admin_ and _basic_.
 The main difference is that with admin the node can also _mine_ and write to so-called "admin" streams.
-In TruBudget, each organization should have exactly one address (the _organization address_) with admin permissions; all other node addresses should have basic access only.
+In EEPPortal, each organization should have exactly one address (the _organization address_) with admin permissions; all other node addresses should have basic access only.
 This ensures that a single organization cannot manipulate the network without other organizations noticing.

-In other words, connecting as a new organization **B** to an existing TruBudget network of organization **A** works as follows:
+In other words, connecting as a new organization **B** to an existing EEPPortal network of organization **A** works as follows:

 1. **A** gives **B** the API URL of any one of their nodes.
-1. **B** runs TruBudget for the first time, pointing it to the given URL.
-Since the instance address is unknown to **A**'s node, the connection fails; instead, the administrator of **A** will see the connection request in TruBudget's connection dashboard.
+1. **B** runs EEPPortal for the first time, pointing it to the given URL.
+Since the instance address is unknown to **A**'s node, the connection fails; instead, the administrator of **A** will see the connection request in EEPPortal's connection dashboard.
 Meanwhile, the node of **B** continues its connection attempts.
 1. The administrator of **A** verifies the address by calling **B**, asking them for confirmation.
 The administrator then chooses "trusted access" for the connection request.
 The address of the node of **B** is now **B**'s organization key.
 1. Now that the `connect` permission has been granted, **B**'s node is finally able to establish a connection, joining the network and fetching all existing data in the process.
 Since the organization stream for **B** is not yet present, the node infers it's **B**'s first node; consequently, the node creates the organization stream and initializes the "vault" stream-item with its encrypted private key (= organization key).